tanyaenina/Few-shot-Fine-Tuning-LLaMa-for-topic-modeling/README.md

 ## Challenges and Limitations

-Due to some problems in implementation and lack of time I didn't manage to try other ideas suggested in related literature.
-I found approaches described in the following papers quite promising for the defined objective:
+Due to some technical problems that I encountered while implementing a solution and lack of time, unfortunately I didn't manage to try other ideas suggested in related literature.
+So I uploaded just the simplest solution that I found.

+Approaches described in the following papers I found quite promising and applicable for the defined objective:

 - Wang, Han & Prakash, Nirmalendu & Hoang, Nguyen & Hee, Ming Shan & Naseem, Usman & Lee, Roy Ka-Wei.
 (2023).
 Prompting Large Language Models for Topic Modeling. (the system prompt was taken from this article and adjusted for only one topic-output)